ipfabric/docs/README.md

 You can use `mike list` and `mike delete` to remove obsolete releases from the website.
 Use with caution!

-### Updating low-level release notes (LLRN) from Jira
+### Updating low-level release notes (LLRN) from JIRA

-There is a script `jira_release_notes.py` which will refresh all low-level release notes from Jira.
+Script `jira_release_notes.py` will refresh all low-level release notes from JIRA.
 There are certain shortcuts, like hard-coded configuration values.
 Also check your release filtering in there to limit which releases are actually refreshed.